Fan Control Circuit

 [perfboard photograph]

-It is possible to use the circuit with just one fan, but if you don't intend to ever use the second header, you may want to get rid of one MOSFET (and related components), and you'll have a more compact board.
+It is possible to use the circuit with just one fan, but if you don't intend to ever use the second header, you may want to get rid of one MOSFET (and related components), and you'll get a more compact board.

 At the beginning of the source file there are some constants you may want to fiddle with.
 Especially: